mperejda/jekyll-now/_posts/2014-11-1-Hello-World.md

 ---
 layout: post
-title: This is a good start.
+title: This is a Good Start.
 ---

 I've been diving deep into ruby lately and I found a few things that are elementary and useful.